 Proving the Speed Limit

-Before anyone can be charged with a crime, the law requiers “notice” that certain conduct is prohibited.
-In the case of criminal speeding charges, the notice is provided by speed limit signs which tell drivers that exceeding a certain speed is a illegal.
-As with vehicle speed, the presence of signs is taken as prima facia evidence that:
+Before anyone can be charged with a crime, the law requires “notice” that certain conduct is prohibited.
+In the case of criminal speeding charges, the notice is provided by speed limit signs which tell drivers that exceeding a certain speed is illegal.
+As with vehicle speed, the presence of signs is taken as prima facie evidence that:

 - Signs were erected, and

 - That they provide the notice required, and